 No potential public health and safety concerns have been identified in the assessment of DBT418 corn.
-Therefore, on the basis of the data provided in the present application, foods derived from DBT418 corn can be considered as safe and wholesome as foods derived from other corn varieties.
+Therefore, on the basis of the data provided in the present application, and other available information, foods derived from DBT418 corn can be considered as safe and wholesome as foods derived from other corn varieties.